LycheeOrg/LycheeOrg.github.io/README.md

 # Generating

-Run `make` to generate the html, which can then be found in `build/`.
+Run `make` to generate the HTML files, which can then be found in `build/`.

 [build-status-shield]: https://img.shields.io/github/workflow/status/LycheeOrg/LycheeOrg.github.io/Build